sagemath/sage/README.md

 Then all instructions for installation in Linux apply.

-As an alternative, you can also run Linux on Windows using Docker (see above) or other virtualization solutions.
+As an alternative, you can also run Linux on Windows using Docker (see below) or other virtualization solutions.

 [macOS] Preparing the Platform
 ------------------------------